amartikore/Backbase-Submission/README.md

 This project is scaffolded for standalone Backbase project development environment

 ## This project includes two main feature implementations -
->> OTB Product Summary Widget Functionality
+>> Implementation of OOTB Product Summary Widget Functionality &
 >> Omni Payment Functionality

 ## To run the project -